Sherrie Hewson: Career

-Hewson made her screen debut in two episodes of Z Cars before appearing in The Moonstone and Within These Walls.
+Hewson made her screen debut in two episodes of Z-Cars before appearing in The Moonstone and Within These Walls.
 In 1975, she joined the Carry On team for the film Carry On Behind and was subsequently cast in several episodes of the Carry On Laughing television series.

 As well as further film roles in The Slipper and the Rose with Richard Chamberlain and Edith Evans and Hanover Street with Harrison Ford, Hewson became a regular fixture on television, most notably as part of a young cast of future stars in Love For Lydia.
 She also had a brief role in the 1979 Alan Bennett drama Afternoon Off as Iris, the ultimately unworthy object of the protagonist Lee's quest.

-In the 1980s, as well as appearances in dramas such as Play for Today, The Sandbaggers, Minder, Juliet Bravo and The Gentle Touch, Hewson's talent for comedy saw her get invited to join Russ Abbot's Madhouse series, where she remained an integral part of his team for over ten years, later appearing in The Russ Abbot Show.
-Other comedy appearances included roles in Home to Roost, Home James!, Never the Twain and Haggard, while she was also a popular foil for various comedians, including Stanley Baxter, Les Dawson, Little and Large, Cannon and Ball and Les Dennis.
-Her most famous role during this period was as Mary Henshaw in the popular sitcom In Loving Memory with Thora Hird and Christopher Beeny.
+In the 1980s, as well as appearances in dramas such as Play for Today, The Sandbaggers, Minder, Juliet Bravo and The Gentle Touch, Hewson's talent for comedy saw her invited to join Russ Abbot's Madhouse series, where she remained an integral part of his team for over ten years, later appearing in The Russ Abbot Show.
+Other comedy appearances included roles in Home to Roost, Home James!, Never the Twain and Haggard, while she was also a foil for various comedians, including Stanley Baxter, Les Dawson, Little and Large, Cannon and Ball and Les Dennis.
+Her most famous role during this period was as Mary Henshaw in the sitcom In Loving Memory with Thora Hird and Christopher Beeny.

-In 1993, Hewson was cast as Maureen Webster in the UK's longest-running soap opera, Coronation Street, a dizzy, accident-prone supermarket assistant dominated by her mother.
+In 1993, Hewson was cast as Maureen Naylor in the British soap opera, Coronation Street, a dizzy, accident-prone supermarket assistant dominated by her mother.
 In 1996, Hewson was due to leave the show to film the first series of the BBC's Oh, Doctor Beeching!, reprising her role of May Skinner from the 1995 pilot.
 Although the part had been written with her in mind, Hewson agreed to sign a new contract at the request of the Coronation Street producers, who had storylines planned for her character, and Julia Deakin took over the role of May.
 However, in 1997, Coronation Street's new producer Brian Park axed a number of characters, including Maureen.
 Hewson's final episode was broadcast in October 1997.
-In December 2006, she returned as Maureen Webster for two episodes.
+In December 2006, she returned as Maureen (now Webster) for two episodes.